 What Color to Wear?

-Can You Ever Wear Black?
+Can You Wear Black?

 In the end, go for a dress in a style and color that won’t steal attention away from the mother of the bride or groom.
 It’s also always good to choose a dress that will look timeless in family wedding photos for years to come.

-Real Life Example: Stepmother of the Bride Dilemma
+Real-Life Example: Stepmother of the Bride Dilemma

 When Wanda’s stepdaughter was married, Wanda’s primary goal was not to upstage the mother of the bride.
 However, she still wanted to look nice and make a great impression.